ricovar96/ToDoListUI/README.md

 ![image](https://github.com/user-attachments/assets/5b32fed5-6fe7-4f15-8087-d2910f1fd18d)

-🚀 How to Use
+🚀 How to Use--
 You can access the To-Do List App from any computer or mobile device using the following link:
 🔗 Live To-Do List UI

 This link opens the Angular-based user interface, where you can create, view, update, and delete tasks in real time.
-The app communicates with a RESTful API hosted on Azure, providing a seamless full-stack experience.
+The app communicates with a RESTful API hosted on Azure, providing a seamless full-stack experience.--

-✨ Features
+✨ Features--
-✅ Add new tasks with title, description, due date, importance, and urgency
+✅ Add new tasks with title, description, due date, importance, and urgency--

-📋 View a list of all tasks
+📋 View a list of all tasks--

-✏️ Edit existing tasks
+✏️ Edit existing tasks--

-🗑️ Delete tasks
+🗑️ Delete tasks--

-🔍 Filter tasks by urgency and importance
+🔍 Filter tasks by urgency and importance--

-🔄 Real-time UI updates on changes
+🔄 Real-time UI updates on changes--

-🌐 Connected to a REST API built in ASP.NET Core
+🌐 Connected to a REST API built in ASP.NET Core--

 ⚙️ Tech Stack